-Operations Management Credit Hours: 3
+Operations Management

 This course helps students to understand how to manage the conversion process, whether with goods, services or systems.
-It is also intended to broaden the scope of students' knowledge relating to the application of decision-making techniques to production problems with special emphasis on production control, operation system design, guality, operational strategy, relationship of production to other functions within the organization, and characteristics of the effective production/ operations manager.
+It is also intended to broaden the scope of students' knowledge relating to the application of decision-making techniques to production problems with special emphasis on production control, operation system design, quality, operational strategy, relationship of production to other functions within the organization, and characteristics of the effective production/operations manager.

-MAGT 607 International Business Mgmt Credit Hours: 3
+International Business Mgmt